 There are three parts to an espresso shot: the “body” is the darker bottom, the “heart” is the lighter middle, and the foamy light-colored head on top is known as the “crema.”
 The air bubbles in the crema give espresso its distinctive aftertaste.

 What is an Americano?

-Americano is espresso shots combined with hot water.
-This gives a less concentrated flavor and can dissipate some of the bitterness straight espressos can have.
-It has more liquid, so it’s better to sip on than espresso.
-The smallest size normally served at coffee shops for Americanos is an 8 oz, while the largest is usually 20 oz.
+>Americanos are espresso shots combined with hot water.
+This process results in a less concentrated flavor and can dissipate some of the bitterness found in straight espressos.
+Americanos also have more liquid, so they’re better to sip on than espresso.
+A typical Americano may range from eight ounces up to 20.

-Americanos are easier to customize for flavor than espressos.
-Americanos can have cream or milk added, as well as flavors like caramel or cinnamon.
-Americanos also come in the iced variety, offering a cool refreshing choice for a hot day.
-The flexibility it offers a consumer can also make a big difference when choosing between an espresso or an Americano.
+In terms of flavor, Americanos are easier to customize.
+They can have cream or milk added, as well as flavors like caramel or cinnamon.
+Americanos can also come iced, offering a refreshing choice on a hot day.
+Espresso shots are almost always served hot and without added flavors.

 Americanos and espressos are pretty similar, the only difference being the hot water added to an Americano.
-This changes the taste and the quantity of the drink, with the addition of hot water making Americanos larger.
-The taste is less intense and somewhat smoother with an Americano.
-They usually have the same amount of caffeine if the amount of espresso is equal.
-If you have tried an Americano, but want a more intense flavor try an espresso.
-If you drink espresso, but want a drink that lasts longer than straight espresso or with a variation like milk, flavor, or ice, try an Americano.
+This changes the taste and size of the drink, making Americanos larger, less intense, and smoother.
+If you’re looking for an intense, straightforward beverage, order an espresso shot (or two).
+If you prefer an espresso drink that approximates regular coffee and can be customized with milk, syrup, or ice, try an Americano.